 MUXES 7 & 8 (the "temporary" MUXES : finally switched off in 2022)

 Future of terrestrial TV broadcasting

 Freesat (Free To Air Digital Satellite)

 “What is a Digital Aerial” Installation ?

-The obvious (and correct ! ) answer is any aerial which receives a Digital signal well enough to allow reliable viewing.
-The word reliable cannot be over stressed because if your signal is marginal the Digital Cliff Edge can make viewing Digital a very frustrating experience, particularly when the sound mutes just at the punch line of a joke that’s taken 10 minutes to reach its denouement.......
+The obvious (and correct ! ) answer is any aerial which receives a Digital signal well enough to allow reliable viewing is a "digital aerial", i.e. there is no such thing as a "digital aerial".
+Having said that the word reliable, in the opening sentence, cannot be over stressed because if your signal is marginal the Digital Cliff Edge can make viewing Digital a very frustrating experience, particularly when the sound mutes just at the punch line of a joke that’s taken 10 minutes to reach its denouement.......

 A Digital TV picture (as in standard definition, not High Definition) is NOT superior to a good analogue picture.
 In fact (and "the powers that be" are very quiet about this) it’s actually worse.
 Because the broadcasters want as many programme channels as possible they have sacrificed picture quality (and a really robust signal) to that end.
 A good (I must stress that word) analogue picture took advantage of its greater bandwidth to give more detail and a "higher refresh rate" to the picture.
 I accept that one had to look closely at the picture (or be an expert) but a digital picture (not HD) is worse, though some digital channels are worse than others, it’s down to the amount of compression used for that particular transmission.
 Look at the fine detail (particularly on a moving shot, a football match is a good example) and one can see it "blocking".